-- It has been shown that a combined approach can lead to vehicle designs which potentially pass the ACEA proposed limits for a differentiated DVS approach but with inherent blind spots to the front of the vehicle - The UK accident database, STATS 19, was used to perform an analysis of the accident scenarios in the UK for collisions with HGVs in the TfL DVS project1 - This analysis highlighted that the most common pedestrian accident type was vehicles pulling away from a stand still, and colliding with pedestrians walking in front of the vehicle. - The results reported today have illustrated that it is possible for vehicles to be improved in terms of direct vision performance to pass the ACEA proposed limits, with no real improvement to the direct vision to the front of the cab
+- It has been shown that a combined approach can lead to vehicle designs which potentially pass the ACEA proposed limits for a differentiated DVS approach but with inherent blind spots to the front of the vehicle - The task force meetings have featured statements that the volumes that we are suggesting are not possible, but the SCANIA P cab shows that a Long haul type vehicle can meet 9.54m3 - The UK accident database, STATS 19, was used to perform an analysis of the accident scenarios in the UK for collisions with HGVs in the TfL DVS project1 - This analysis highlighted that the most common pedestrian accident type was vehicles pulling away from a stand still, and colliding with pedestrians walking in front of the vehicle. - The results reported today have illustrated that it is possible for vehicles to be improved in terms of direct vision performance to pass the ACEA proposed limits, with no real improvement to the direct vision to the front of the cab

-^{1.} https://repository.lboro.ac.uk/articles/report/The_definition_production_and_validation_of_the_direct_vision_standard_DVS_for_HGVS_Final_Report_for_TfL_review/9353513
+1. https://repository.lboro.ac.uk/articles/report/The_definition_production_and_validation_of_the_direct_vision_standard_DVS_for_HGVS_Final_Report_for_TfL_review/9353513